erasmus-without-paper/ewp-specs-api-iias/README.md

 many fields seem to be missing in our XSDs.
 This is because we have decided to include many fields in the [Institutions API][institutions-api] and the [Factsheet API][factsheet-api] instead.
+That is why both of the mentioned APIs MUST be implemented to use this API.

 Based on the [official IIA template](resources) from the European Commission for years 2021-20[29], we follow the following rules: